Size-consistent implementation of Hamiltonian simulation-based quantum-selected configuration interaction method for the supramolecular approach: Theory

 \section{Theory}

 In conventional HSB-QSCI~\cite{Sugisaki-2025}, Slater determinants used for subspace Hamiltonian diagonalization are sampled from quantum states generated by real-time evolution of an approximate wave function.
 To expand the subspace, measurement outcomes obtained at different evolution times, $k\Delta t$ for $k \le K$, are combined.
 For example, HSB-QSCI with $K = 3$ indicates that the subspace Hamiltonian is constructed using the measurement results from quantum circuit executions at $k$ = 1, 2, and 3.
+In the original proposal of the QSCI method~\cite{Kanno-2023}, only the $R$ most frequently observed Slater determinants are selected to define the subspace.
+In our HSB-QSCI implementation~\cite{Sugisaki-2025}, we do not impose such a threshold, and all sampled Slater determinants are included in the subspace.

+Because the wave functions are simultaneous eigenfunctions of both the Hamiltonian and the electron spin ${\bf S}^2$ operator (hereafter referred to as spin eigenfunctions), whereas open-shell Slater determinants with spin-$\beta$ unpaired electrons are not.
+Without loss of generality, we assume $n_\alpha \ge n_\beta$, where $n_\alpha$ and $n_\beta$ denote the numbers of spin-$\alpha$ and spin-$\beta$ electrons, respectively.
+Due to the inherently stochastic nature of sampling on a quantum computer, it is possible that only a subset of the Slater determinants required to construct spin eigenfunctions will be sampled.
+To address this, HSB-QSCI introduces a symmetry completion step prior to constructing the subspace Hamiltonian on a classical computer.
+During this step, if the $|2\alpha\beta\alpha\beta0\rangle$ configuration (where 2, $\alpha$, $\beta$, and 0 indicate that the corresponding molecular orbital is doubly occupied, singly occupied by a spin-$\alpha$ electron, singly occupied by a spin-$\beta$ electron, and unoccupied, respectively) is sampled, then the configurations $|2\alpha\alpha\beta\beta0\rangle$, $|2\alpha\beta\beta\alpha0\rangle$, $|2\beta\alpha\alpha\beta0\rangle$, $|2\beta\beta\alpha\alpha0\rangle$, and $|2\beta\alpha\beta\alpha0\rangle$ are also added if they were not sampled.